eProsima/vulcanexus/docs/rst/tutorials/tools/shapes_demo/shapes_demo.rst

 3. Create a circle subscriber:

-   - Start eProsima Shapes Demo (this instance will be referred to as *Instance3*).
+   - Start ROS 2 Shapes Demo (this instance will be referred to as *Instance3*).
    - Click on Subscribe.
    - Select CIRCLE option for Shape.
    - Change the History field from 6 to 1.